Visconti of Milan: Rise to the lordship

 A decisive event in the confrontation between the Della Torre and the Visconti factions was the appointment of Ottone Visconti as archbishop of Milan in 1262.
-Pope Urban IV preferred Ottone to Raimondo, another candidate member of the Della Torre family.
+Pope Urban IV preferred Ottone to Raimondo, another candidate from the Della Torre family.
 Prevented from assuming his office and forced by the opposite faction to remain outside the city, Ottone settled in Arona, a town at the Milanese archdiocese's border.
 At the end of 1263, Della Torre forces, with the support of Oberto Pallavicino, dislodged him from Arona.
 Ottone sought refuge in central Italy near the pope.

-In 1264, Pallavicino left his office, leaving the Della Torre sole ruler of Milan.
-Under the guidance of Filippo Della Torre, brother of Martino and his successor after 1263, the Della Torre party took advantage of the favour of Charles of Anjou.
+In 1264, Pallavicino left his office, leaving the Della Torre family members as the sole rulers of Milan.
+Under the guidance of Filippo Della Torre, brother of Martino and his successor after 1263, the Della Torre party took advantage of the favor of Charles of Anjou.
 Milan allied with him and other northern Italian cities (Guelph League) to fight the Hohenstaufen rule in southern Italy.
-Francesco Della Torre led the Milanese expedition in southern Italy, which ended in 1266 with the allied victory against Manfred of Sicily in the Battle of Benevento.
+Francesco Della Torre led the Milanese expedition, which ended in 1266 with the defeat of Manfred of Sicily, son of Frederick II, in the Battle of Benevento.
 Charles of Anjou became the new King of Sicily, having an indirect rule (exercised through the Della Torre) on Milan.

-Trying to take advantage from the favourable moment, in 1266 the Della Torre advocated their cause against the Visconti in a consistory held by Pope Clement IV in Viterbo and attended by the archbishop Ottone.
-Despite the presence of a delegate of Charles of Anjou, the decision of the pope was in favour of Ottone.
+In 1266, trying to take advantage of the favorable moment, the Della Torre advocated their cause against the Visconti in a consistory held by Pope Clement IV in Viterbo and attended by archbishop Ottone.
+Despite the presence of a delegate of Charles of Anjou, the pope's decision was in Ottone's favor.
 The pope then attempted to appease the two factions through an oath of allegiance demanded from the Milanese population.
 Part of it was the acceptance of Ottone as archbishop.
-New circumstances, however, again changed the events in favour of the Della Torre.
+However, new circumstances again changed the events in favor of Della Torre.
 At the end of 1266, the German princes decided to support Conradin, the last Hohenstaufen member, to recover the domains in southern Italy lost to the Anjou house after the defeat of Benevento.
-This move reinstated again the Della Torre in their position of leader of the Guelph League.
-Moreover, in 1268, Clement IV died, initiating a period of papal vacancy that left the dispositions in favour of Ottone without practical consequences.
+This move again reinstated Della Torre as leader of the Guelph League.
+Moreover, in 1268, Clement IV died, initiating a period of papal vacancy that left the dispositions in favor of Ottone without practical consequences.